 What does it mean to do a PhD?

-As a PhD candidate, you will execute original scholarly research under the supervision of a professor and you will contribute to the development of our knowledge in the field of Humanities.
-In this way, PhD candidates make an important contribution to the faculty’s research and will be welcomed within the faculty.
+As a PhD candidate, you will execute original scholarly research under the supervision of a professor and you will contribute to the development of our knowledge in the field of humanities.
+In this way, PhD candidates make an important contribution to the faculty’s research and will be welcomed within the Faculty of Humanities.

-If you are interested in doing PhD research, you would do well to look first into the research specialisations of the professors working at our faculty (in Dutch), to see whose specialisation best accommodates your own interests in scholarly research.
-You can contact him or her directly or via the Graduate School of Humanities, to review the possibilities.
+If you are interested in doing PhD research, you would do well to look first into the Departments of the Faculty of Humanities, to see which specialisation best accommodates your own interests in scholarly research.
+You can contact the researchers directly or via the Graduate School of Humanities, to review the possibilities.

-Are you curious what doing PhD research at the VU is like?
-Read more about it on the VU website.
+Are you curious what doing PhD research at VU Amsterdam is like?
+Read more about it on the VU Amsterdam's website.